cedev-1/jellyfin-plugin-GetAvatar/README.md

 It is possible that on already active sessions the button is not displayed on the profile.
 You can clear your browser cache.

-possible that we need to restart after making the v1.5.3.0 update.

 ## License

 [MIT](./LICENSE)